-Dublin Gulch is not your everyday ghost town.
-Most of the town is underground.
-In the early 1900s miners and railroad workers carved out living quarters in the cliffs near the town of Shoshone California.
+Dublin Gulch is not your typical ghost town.
+Most of the city is underground.
+In the early 1900s, miners and railroad workers carved out living quarters in the cliffs near Shoshone, California.
 The cave dwellings served two purposes.
-To escape the searing summer heat and as insulation from the freezing Mojave Desert winters.
+To escape the searing summer heat and insulation from the freezing Mojave Desert winters.

 Dublin Gulch Residents

 Most of the cave dwellings have only one room.
-One of the more extravagant dwellings has several rooms plus a garage.
-Several of the caves were heated by fireplaces.
-Stove pipes can still be seen protruding from the top of the bluff.
+One of the more luxurious homes has several rooms plus a garage.
+Fireplaces heated several of the caves.
+Stovepipes can still be seen protruding from the top of the bluff.

-Residents of the cave homes were not the cleanest bunch.
+Residents of the cavern homes were not the cleanest bunch.
 There are several huge piles of cans littering the area.
 Sanitation consisted of a two-seat outhouse that is still there today.
-If you need to use the restroom we suggest you use the one next to the Shoshone Post Office.
+If you need to use the restroom, we suggest using the one next to the Shoshone Post Office.
 You will more than likely find a rattlesnake sitting in the gulch outhouse.

 Where is Dublin Gulch Ghost Town

-Dublin Gulch is located about a half mile outside of the town of Shoshone California.
-To reach the cave dwellings follow the dirt road next to the cemetery.
-The road is rough and may not suitable for low clearance vehicles. (you can always walk it’s not too far.)
-Shoshone is 53 miles south of Baker California on Highway 127.
+Dublin Gulch is located about a half-mile outside of Shoshone, California.
+Follow the dirt road next to the cemetery to reach the cave dwellings.
+The road is rough and may not be suitable for low clearance vehicles. (you can always walk.
+It’s not too far.)
+Shoshone is 53 miles south of Baker, California, on Highway 127.